Sailors’ honey trap: Pakistan used same set of social media accounts

 New Delhi, Feb 03: The probe into the naval spy ring case has revealed that Pakistan had used the same set of social media accounts to honey trap sailors.

-The National Investigation Agency which is probing the case found that sailors were paid small amounts of money.
-NIA officials tell OneIndia that the agency however learnt that no sensitive information had been passed on.
+The National Investigation Agency (NIA) which is probing the case found that sailors were paid small amounts of money.
+NIA officials tell OneIndia that the agency, however, learnt that no sensitive information had been passed on.

 It may be recalled that 10 sailors were arrested after a joint operation by the Intelligence Bureau and the Andhra Pradesh police.
 The NIA says that the probe is at a very early stage and it suspects more persons may be part of this racket.